forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 ###### Interview with Rania of Jordan 06112023
 Jordan’s Queen Rania says being pro-Palestinian does not equal being ‘antisemitic’ <https://edition.cnn.com/2023/11/06/middleeast/queen-rania-jordan-israel-gaza-interview-intl-hnk/index.html>.
 The interview is also cited on the personal website of Rania of Jordan: <https://www.queenrania.jo/en/media/press-releases/queen-rania-says-massive-palestinian-casualties-cannot-be-dismissed-human>

-* """“Let me be very, very clear.
-Being pro-Palestinian is not being antisemitic, being pro-Palestinian does not mean you’re pro-Hamas or pro-terrorism,” Rania told CNN’s Becky Anderson on Sunday.""" (text from CNN site)
+* '*“Let me be very, very clear.
+Being pro-Palestinian is not being antisemitic, being pro-Palestinian does not mean you’re pro-Hamas or pro-terrorism,”* Rania told CNN’s Becky Anderson on Sunday.' (text from CNN site)
 * "If you manage to eliminate all of Hamas what next?
 The root cause of this conflict is an illegal occupation, it is routine human right abuses, illegal settlements, disregard to UN resolutions and international law.
 If we do not address these root causes, then you can kill the combatants but you cannot kill the cause." (transcribed from CNN video)
-* "When it comes to human shields, i think we need to defer to international law.
+* *"When it comes to human shields, I think we need to defer to international law.
 Of course the use of human shields is criminal.
 But even if one side puts a civilian in harms way, that civilian is still entitled to full protection under international humanitarian law.
-That is the global standard and no nation is exempt."  (transcribed from CNN video)
+That is the global standard and no nation is exempt."*  (transcribed from CNN video)
 * “In a place like Jabaliya, which is one of the most crowded corners of Gaza – and Gaza being one of the most densely populated spots on Earth – civilian death is not incidental, it is not accidental.
-It is a foregone conclusion.” (transcribed from CNN video)
+It is a foregone conclusion.”
+(Rania Al Abdullah official website, CNN video)
 * '“We have had a long history of peaceful coexistence.
 So this is not about religion.
 It is about politics,” she said.'
-(Queen Rania official website)
+(Rania Al Abdullah official website)